Popliteal artery entrapment syndrome

 May show arterial compression elicited by manoeuvres such as plantar flexion and dorsiflexion 5.
-On Doppler can be seen as a increase in peak velocity 8.
+Doppler may demonstrate an increase in peak velocity 8.

 MRI is the best imaging modality to demonstrate the underlying anatomic type of entrapment, which helps guide surgical management 4.
-A medial slip of the medial chef of the gastrocnemius may be seen, compressing the popliteal artery.
+A medial slip of the medial head of the gastrocnemius may be seen, compressing the popliteal artery.

 Treatment and prognosis

 Acute limb-threatening thrombosis requires urgent bypass surgery.
 Intermittent occlusion can usually be cured with release of the popliteal artery alone or with saphenous vein bypass 2.